AntonioFasano/BloomR/xlx.help.md

 keepblanks
 :   if TRUE do not import rows or columns having only empty cells.

-allchars
-:   If FALSE do not infer cell style, but use always R character class.

 general
-:   map Excel general format to 'character' or 'numeric'.
+:   map Excel General format and other not directly managed formats to `character` or `numeric`.

+morechar
+:   If FALSE do not use directly managed cell number formats, but use always R character class.

+na.string
+:   character vector of strings to be interpreted as NA values during numeric conversions.

 simplify
 :   remove enclosing list for a single item.